-WingtraOne is capable of flying at altitudes up to 5000 m AMSL despite the thinner air.
+WingtraRAY and WingtraOne are capable of flying at altitudes up to 5000 m AMSL despite the thinner air.
 Read this article to learn what propellers are required and how flight behavior changes depending on the altitude.

 When to use high-altitude propellers

-For flights above 1500 m (4900 ft) AMSL, the use of high-altitude propellers is recommended.
+- For flights with takeoff altitude above 2500 m (8200 ft) AMSL, the use of high-altitude propellers is required for all payloads.

-Taking off with normal propellers above 2500 m AMSL is not possible.
+Taking off with standard propellers above 2500 m AMSL is not possible.

 What are high-altitude propellers?